earthly/website/blog/_posts/2022-07-19-analyze-amzndata-pyth.md

 ## Conclusion

 In this tutorial, we explored data analysis using Python libraries like Pandas and Matplotlib.
-Key learnings include:
+Key lessons include:

 * Pandas can greatly simplify data analysis with its numerous built-in functionalities.
 * Pre-processing and cleaning data is a crucial step before performing any analysis.